Low code development

 A use case is defined by combining source data requirements, processing pipeline, and output destinations into a single cohesive definition.

+The following diagram show the components of a use case.
 Each use case dependency is linked using a logical name which exists within an independent file.

-This results in a single use case definition
+This results in a single use case definition:

 A stream defines the actual processing requirements and sequence.
-See the pipelines documentation for further information.

-The below example creates the min/max values for ask and bid values within a five-second tumbling window and only publishes symbols where they are not 'A'.
+values within a five-second tumbling window and only publishes symbols where they are not 'A'

 Users are able to subscribe to external data events through the use of source connectors.
-For a detailed understanding of how to subscribe to data and available connectors read the data sources documentation.

-The below example connects to a Kafka cluster, consumes events from the quote topic and transforms the received quote object into an internal StreamEvent object.
+The below example connects to a Kafka cluster, consumes events from the quote topic and transforms the received quote object into an internal StreamEvent

 Users are able to publish events to downstream data platforms through the use of destination connectors.
-For a detailed understanding of how to publish data and available connectors read the data sinks documentation.

 The below example generates a quoteWindowStream.csv